astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 ```
 Since the term on the right is always positive, this proper time will
 always be bigger than $T$, which is the proper time for a ball sitting
 still the whole time.
-In the presence of a weak, uniform gravitational
+In the presence of a weak, uniform
-field, the parabolic path will have a larger proper time than the
+gravitational field, the parabolic path will have a larger proper time
-straight line path, which means the ball will not follow the straight
+than the straight line path, which means the ball will not follow the
+straight line path.
+However, if we remove the gravitational field by
+setting $g=0$, then the geodesic will be a straight line -- it reduces
+to the special case as the correspondence principle demands.
+I have
-line path.
-I have not proved that the parabolic path maximizes the
+not proved that the parabolic path maximizes the proper time out of
-proper time out of *all* the possible paths between $A$ and $B$,
+*all* the possible paths between $A$ and $B$, but it is certainly a
-but it is certainly a larger time than sitting still.
+larger time than sitting still, in the presence of uniform gravity.

 In other words (accepting provisionally that a parabola does indeed
 maximize $\Delta t_0$ out of all possible paths), if no forces are